SLUBioinformaticsInfrastructure/demultiplex_pacbio/README.md

 ## Getting troubles?

 Please open an issue here: https://github.com/domenico-simone/demultiplex_pacbio/issues (preferred) or contact me at `domenico.simone@slu.se`.
-Opening an issue is the preferred way since other people can more easily benefit from it!
+Opening an issue is the preferred way since other people can more easily benefit from it, although you need a GitHub account to do it!

 **Happy demultiplexing!**